Find clinic locations for Fort HealthCare and affiliated clinics and services in Jefferson County, Wisconsin.

 A normal stoma is moist and pink or red colored.
 When you first see your colostomy, it may look dark red and swollen, with bruises.
 Don't worry.
 In a few weeks, the color will lighten and bruises should disappear.

 The bandage or clear pouch covering your colostomy right after surgery likely won't be the same type that you'll use at home.
-Your colostomy will drain poop from your colon into this colostomy pouch or bag.
-Your poop will probably be more liquid than before surgery.
-Your poop consistency will also depend on what type of colostomy you have and how much of your colon is still active.
+Your colostomy will drain stool from your colon into this colostomy pouch or bag.
+Your stool will probably be more liquid than before surgery.
+Your stool consistency will also depend on what type of colostomy you have and how much of your colon is still active.

 Your nurse will show you how to clean your stoma.
 You'll do this gently every day with warm water only after you go home.
 Then gently pat dry or allow the area to air dry.
 Don't worry if you see a little bit of blood.